 It works best with contrasting colours or an obvious focal point.
 When just pointing at a landscape, it struggles to pick anything up.
 Bright leaves against a solid coloured background…cloudy white sky or blue sky, both work!…really bright flowers against the green ground etc. It then works putting it into black and white too!

 Strangely enough, I’ve found the best way to store it/carry it around, is….in a sock!
 I use a fuzzy winter type slipper sock.
 I like the way it fits in tight.
 I twist the sock just above the lens and then fold it back over itself as a double layer and I feel that each time I slide it out, it’s kinda cleaning it off and giving it a polish before I use it!

-Disclosure: The following link is an affiliate for your ease!
+Disclosure: The following link is an Amazon affiliate!

 Inspired by lens ball photography?
 Pin it for later!